phaserblast/ComfyUI-DGXSparkSafetensorsLoader/README.md

 Restart ComfyUI, and search for the "DGX Spark Safetensors Loader" node.
 It should also be in the "loaders" category.
 Use this node in place of ComfyUI's built-in "Load Diffusion Model" node.

 # Known Issues
-* Errors in yout ComfyUI workflow may leave the fastsafetensors loader in an allocated state, since ComfyUI can't free it.
-If this happens, you may get an OOM error on your next run.
+* Memory management is broken, as there is no way to free the memory allocated by fastsafetensors.
+This is due to the custom memory management used by fastsafetensors, which bypasses ComfyUI's built-in memory management.
 The workaround is to just quit and restart ComfyUI to clear VRAM.

-* This node has not been tested on machines with discrete GPUs.
+* Only minimal testing has been done on machines with discrete GPUs.